 "And you're just brimming over with happiness," he said flatly.
 "That's why you smiled so much when I showed up, and were so giddy and all."
 She couldn't miss the sarcasm in his voice.

 "It's not you," she said, almost petulantly.
 "I've just had ... problems ... with men."

 "It's personal," she said.

 "I was paid to make love to you, Janet.
 That's kind of personal too, don't you think?"

 She blinked.
 Her husbands had been good in bed, but neither of them would have used a term like "make love".
-They had wanted to "get it on", or said things like "Get naked, baby, cause Daddy has a treat for you."
+They had wanted to "get it on", or said things like, "Get naked, baby, cause my trouser snake wants to explore a hole."